 2. Build instructions

-a.
-If you got this from the git repository, then skip to Step h.
+b.
+If you got this from the git repository, then generate the

 GNU mirror site if this file is part of

 emacs-25.X-mac-V.W.tar.gz.
 Untar the tarball.
 Let

 EMACS_SOURCE_TOP be the top directory of the source tree.

 d.
 Apply the patch `patch-mac' to the source tree.